 One part of answering this question is looking at screen resolution.
 After all, the screen size plays the biggest part in how your work is going to be presented.

-When it comes to just screen resolutions, the most popular resolutions currently (Dec 1, 2013) are:
+When it comes to just screen resolutions, the most popular Desktop, Tablet, and Console (not mobile) resolutions in North America currently (May 4, 2014) are:

 Note: For some reason StatCounter showed a huge jump in 1024 x 768 in April and May of 2013.
 The jump is abnormally high and I wasn’t able to understand/track down what caused it.
 So, I am concluding for now that it was some bad data.